DomiKamu/OhmerPrems/README.md

 ![](doc/images/KlokSpidMkII_Model2_25pct_Tilted_Triangle.png)

-Finally, below they're all basic waveforms (square pulse, isosceles triangle, half sinus and sample & hold) respectively to outputs 1, 2, 3 and 4, all morphed to 50% (by using same CV source):
+Finally, below they're all basic waveforms at the same time: square pulse to output 1, isosceles triangle to output 2, half sine to output 3, and sample & hold to output 4.
+All of these waveforms are morphed to 50% (by using 0% as used-defined morph parameter, then modulated by same unipolar CV source):

 ![](doc/images/KlokSpidMkII_Model5_50pct_Morph_AllBasic.png)